w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 :::

 To create an asset on Statemine, you would need a deposit of 1 KSM.
-Ensure that your Statemine account balance more than 1 KSM, which should account for the transaction fee as well.
+Ensure that your Statemine account balance is more than 1 KSM, which should account for the transaction fee as well.
 You can send KSM from a Kusama account to a Statemine account using the teleport functionality.
 For instructions on teleporting KSM, check this [tutorial on Teleports](../../learn/learn-teleport).

 Assuming you have the required KSM balance on your Statemine account, the following instructions should let you successfully create an asset on Statemine